shipt/plinko/README.md

 In the case above, we registered two functions that get executed whenever a change happens.
 These functions will always be called in the order they are registered for a given state transition.

 In addition, we registered a FilteredSideEffect that only gets called on the requested action.
+Filters can be 'or'd' together to get run multiple side effects like so:   `BeforeStateExit | AfterStateEntry`

 These are functions that have signature including the starting state, the destination state, the trigger used to kick off the transition and the payload.